haldayne/customs/README.md

         // you can discover the original HTML name for the file input echo $file->getHtmlName();

-        // you can emit just a generic message echo $file->getGenericErrorMessage();
+        // you can emit a generic message... echo $file->getErrorMessage();

-        // or you can get specific
-        if ($file->isTooBig($maximum)) {
+        // ... or you can get specific. if ($file->isTooBig($maximum)) {
             echo "The file was too big.
 Maximum is $maximum bytes.";
         } else if ($file->isPartial($received)) {